-The Individual 401K Plan contains a built in Roth sub-account which can be contributed to without any income restrictions.
-An Individual 401K Plan will allow you to make pre-tax and/or after-tax (Roth) employee deferral contributions to your Plan.
+The Individual 401(k) Plan contains a built in Roth sub-account which can contribute without any income restrictions.
+An Individual 401(k) Plan will allow you to make pre-tax and/or after-tax (Roth) employee deferral contributions to your Plan.

 Simple Plan Administration

-The Individual 401K Plan is easy to operate and effortless to administer.
-There is generally no annual filing requirement unless the assets in your Individual 401K Plan exceeds $250,000, in which case you will need to file a short information return with the IRS (Form 5500-EZ).
+The Individual 401(k) Plan is easy to operate and effortless to administer.
+There is generally no annual filing requirement unless the assets in your Individual 401(k) Plan exceeds $250,000.
+In that case, you will need to file a short information return with the IRS (Form 5500-EZ).

 Roth 401K Conversion

-The Individual 401K Plans allows for the conversion of pre-tax 401K funds to an after-tax Roth sub-account contained in the Individual 401K Plan.
-However, the Individual 401K Plan participant must pay income tax on the amount converted.
+The Individual 401(k) Plans allow for the conversion of pre-tax 401K funds to an after-tax Roth sub-account in the Individual 401(k) Plan.
+However, the Individual 401(k) Plan participant must pay income tax on the amount that converts.

 Offset the Cost of Your Plan with a Tax Deduction

-By paying for your Solo 401(k) with business funds, you would be eligible to claim a deduction for the cost of the plan, including annual maintenance fees.
-The deduction for the cost associated with the Solo 401(k) Plan and ongoing maintenance will help reduce your business’s income tax liability, which will in-turn offset the cost of adopting a self-directed Solo 401(k) Plan.
+By paying for your Solo 401(k) with business funds, you will be eligible to claim a deduction for the cost of the plan, including annual maintenance fees.
+The deduction for the cost associated with the Solo 401(k) Plan and ongoing maintenance will help reduce your business’s income tax liability.
+In effect, this will offset the cost of adopting a self-directed Solo 401(k) Plan.
 The retirement tax professionals at the IRA Financial Group will help you take advantage of the available business tax deduction for adopting a Solo 401(k) Plan.

 Asset & Creditor Protection

 IRA Financial Group will take care of setting up your entire Individual 401K Plan.
-The whole process can be handled by phone, email, fax, or mail and typically takes between 2-10 days to complete, the timing largely depending on the time it takes your current retirement asset custodian to move the funds to the new Individual 401K Plan account.
+We can handle the process by phone, email, fax, or mail.
+This typically takes between 2-10 days to complete, however the timing largely depends on your current retirement asset custodian and how quickly they move funds to the new Individual 401(k) Plan account.
 Our tax and ERISA professionals are on-site greatly reducing the setup time and cost.
-Most importantly, each client of the IRA Financial Group is assigned a retirement tax professional to help with the establishment of the Self-Directed 401K Plan.
+Most importantly, each client of the IRA Financial Group receives a retirement tax professional to help with the establishment of the Self-Directed 401K Plan.